rayelder/hashicorp-wpl-documentation/pages/components/button/secondary.md

 ## Rules

 * Use at `48px` height
-* Only arrow icon is allowed
+* Only chevron icon is allowed

 ## Props